ajspurr/medical_cost_prediction/README.md

 No new insights were gained by subgrouping this relationship.

 ### Relationship Between Numerical Variables
 I created multiple graphs like the one below, each subgrouping by a different categorical variable.
-No obvious relationships were seen between numerical variables, with or without subgrouping.
+No obvious relationships were seen between numerical variables, with or without subgrouping (other than those noted above).
 <p align="center"><img src="/output/eda/relationship_num_var_by_sex.png" width="600"/></p>